I have been thrust, Spandex-clad, into a world of sweaty, grunting beefcakes. And I don’t like it as much as you’d think.

 Sure, one of the reasons I exercise is to attract the admiring eye of the opposite sex.
 But just as I wouldn’t want that one hot Pilates teacher to see me wriggling into a Wonderbra or plucking my eyebrows, I don’t need fellas gawking (or giggling) at me as I attempt to bulk up my chicken arms.

-I’ll proudly flaunt the outcome of my strength training, but the process should be private.
+I’ll proudly flaunt the outcome of my strength training, but the process should be private, but the use of a good diet and supplements can also help with this, and these supplements can be found by Clicking Here in this site.
 It’s personal.
 It’s where the magic happens.

 And the magic no longer happens in the Women’s Gym.
 I arrived recently to find our machines relocated to a tiny, windowless room down the hall and our spacious former haven filled with bikes for Spinning.